a novel by E.M.Schumacher

 No wonder, what with the whole side of Mike Hanson’s new stock trailer sitting in the weeds along side the drive and the big gelding, over sixteen hands and weighing in at about twelve hundred pounds, standing half in and half out of that trailer, his head still anchored firmly, held in place by two wide nylon ties.

-The only one of the bunch who would have missed out on the revelation would have been Debbie’s new neighbor, Linda Trent.
+The only one of the bunch who would have missed out on the revelation would have been Debbie’s new neighbour, Linda Trent.
 I’ve almost lost hope for Linda on that one.
 Personally I don’t think she’ll ever come to enjoy this understanding.
 But maybe it’s just as well, considering that these days she makes her living with horses.

 Everyone else found themselves frozen in the moment.
 Eyes dulled by shock and surprise.
 But Linda’s pale blue eyes issued forth icy shards of excitement as she moved closer.
 That feeling must have lowered all those freckles of hers beneath the surface of her skin until it glowed like white gold under a fine mist of perspiration.